 Fiesta del Santiago

-The last month of high tourist visitation throughout Peru is also the most crowded at Machu Picchu.
-Book reservations well ahead.
+The last month of high tourist visitation throughout Peru is also typically the most crowded at Machu Picchu.
+Book reservations for lodging and site tickets well ahead.

 Feast of Santa Rosa de Lima

 Commemorating the country’s first saint, major processions are held on August 30 in Lima, Arequipa and Junín to honor the patron saint of Lima and of the Americas.